Ju99ernaut/grapesjs-template-manager/README.md

 # Grapesjs Template Manager

->Requires GrapesJS v0.14.15 or higher
+>(WIP)Pending some error fixes and feature implementations .Requires GrapesJS v0.14.15 or higher

 Template and page manager for grapesjs